Ma Jaya: Criticism

-Ma Jaya faced accusations of emotional and physical abuse, substance use, and the promotion of cult-like practices.
+Ma Jaya faced accusations of emotional and physical assaults, substance abuse, and the promotion of cult-like practices.
 The Kashi Church Foundation has denied these allegations.

-American spiritual teacher Ram Dass wrote a 1976 Yoga Journal article entitled "Egg on My Beard" which criticized Ma Jaya's teaching style as "disquieting" and referred to her as "Ms. Big" and an embodiment of the Hindu Goddess Kali.
+American spiritual teacher Ram Dass wrote a 1976 Yoga Journal article entitled "Egg on My Beard" in which he which criticized Ma Jaya's teaching style as "disquieting" and referred to her as "Ms. Big" and an embodiment of the Hindu goddess Kali.
 Dass asserted that Jaya asked him and other followers to purchase costly gold bracelets and semiprecious gemstones for her personal use in grounding practices during and after meditation.
 He went on to narrate an alleged incident in which Jaya, accompanied by a group of her followers, climbed an eighteen-story apartment building in New York City to gain access to his residence without his permission.

 Rick Alan Ross, a self-styled cult specialist, referred to Ma Jaya as a "charismatic leader of a potentially destructive cult."

-Paul R. Martin, clinical psychologist and founder of Wellspring Retreat and Resource Center described Kashi Ashram as "having all the markings of a cult."
+Paul R. Martin, clinical psychologist and founder of Wellspring Retreat and Resource Center, described Kashi Ashram as "having all the markings of a cult."

-A 1993 People magazine article entitled "It's not just Waco--Cults rule by paranoia flourish under America" criticized Kashi Ashram.
+A 1993 People magazine article entitled "It's not just Waco—Cults rule by paranoia flourish under America" criticized Kashi Ashram.

-In 2013, Ma Jaya's youngest daughter sued the Kashi Church Foundation in a Miami court, claiming that in 1981 she was sexually assaulted by a church member after being married to him against her will.
+In 2013, Ma Jaya's youngest daughter sued the Kashi Church Foundation in Miami court, claiming that in 1981 she was sexually assaulted by a church member after being married to him against her will.
 Jaya's daughter claimed that on December 10, 1981, she was married to 25-year-old Kevin Brannon so that she could be impregnated to allegedly provide more church members for Ma Jaya.
-The Kashi Ashram and Brannon deny the sexual assault ever happened.
+The Kashi Ashram and Brannon deny that the sexual assault ever happened.

-Ma Jaya is said to have ordered marriages between devotees who "barely knew each other," although most seemed to consent, according to follower Lyn Deadmore writing in her journal in 1981.
-A spokesperson for Kashi Ashram denies these arranged marriages occurred.
+According to follower Lyn Deadmore in her journal in 1981, Ma Jaya is said to have ordered marriages between devotees who "barely knew each other," although most seemed to consent.
+A spokesperson for Kashi Ashram denies that these arranged marriages occurred.

 1989 and 2001 court filings alleged that Jaya manipulated followers into giving her custody of their children.

 Publications and artwork

-Ma Jaya authored a number of publications including Deep and Simple Wisdom: Spiritual Teachings of Ma Jaya Sati Bhagavati, The 11 Karmic Spaces: Choosing Freedom from the Patterns That Bind You and, The River.
+Ma Jaya authored a number of publications including "Deep and Simple Wisdom: Spiritual Teachings of Ma Jaya Sati Bhagavati", "The 11 Karmic Spaces: Choosing Freedom from the Patterns That Bind You", and "The River."
 Jaya was an accomplished artist and primarily used acrylic on canvas to depict complex scenes involving Hindu deities and abstract storytelling that illustrated scenes of Universal spiritual wisdom.